kizovo/wyn-svc-auth/README.md

 - All global constant at: **src/constant.ts**
 - Dependencies Injection at: **src/Setup.ts**
 ### Flow:
-  A request hit an endpoint that defined by **routes**, will be catch by **handlers**.
+  A request hit an endpoint that the path defined by **routes**, the request then will be catch by **handlers**.
 One route only have one handler.
-Handler will act as a **request sanitizer** before it reach to a service and will format a standarized the response that sent back to client.
-Handler send the request to a service.
-One handler only have one service, but one service can have call to several repositories.
-Repositories handle query to database.
+Handler will act as a **request sanitizer** before it pass to a service and the response callback will be formatted as a standarized response before it sent back to the client.
+Handler passes the request to a service.
+One handler only have one service, but one service may call several repositories. **Repositories** handle query to database.

 ---
 ### Disclaimer